model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    }
    ```

-   At a call site where the contract is used as a stub Kani `kani::assert`s the
+   At a call site where the contract is used as an abstraction Kani
-   preconditions (`requires`) and produces a nondeterministic value (`kani::any`)
+   `kani::assert`s the preconditions (`requires`) and produces a
-   which satisfies the postconditions.
+   nondeterministic value (`kani::any`) which satisfies the postconditions.

    Mutable memory is similarly made non-deterministic, discussed later in
    [havocking](#memory-predicates-and-havocking).